 Mr. Zeskind reported that the chilling effect of Federal infiltration into the organization of the main historical hate group in the State had been offset by an increase in membership in a previously small auxiliary group.
-This group, he said, had 12 members in 1985 and increased its membership to 385 members in 1986.
+This group, he said, had 12 members in 1985 but has increased its membership to 385 members in 1986.

 The presence of hate groups in Georgia, according to Mr. Zeskind, is less pronounced than in North Carolina but Georgia has the highest rate of increase in new memberships in hate groups among States in the area.
 He said that membership in the main historical hate organization increased substantially in reaction to civil rights demonstrations in Forsyth County, Georgia, in December 1986 and January 1987.
 The realization of counterdemonstrations against the civil rights marches in Forsyth County, he said, prompted hate group leaders to assert that the message of racial separation had wide appeal among whites in the area and substantiated their claim that hate group recruitment reached a significant number of receptive persons.
-The leaders of the counterdemonstrations, according to Zeskind,
+The leaders of the counterdemonstrations, according to Zeskind, claimed to have mobilized 5,000 supporters, the largest anti-civil rights gathering in the State in 25 years.